 It is our belief that effective legal representation begins and ends with trust.
 In the early stages of the attorney-client relationship we strive to be as honest and transparent as possible about our experience, capabilities, work process, billing policies and communication expectations.
 In return, we expect you to be honest and open with us about your story, goals, budget and expectations.
 Endzel Law can only do our best job for you if we are fully informed.

 Endzel Law, LLC primarily offers limited scope and flat fee representation.
 When requested by clients, or for those unique cases that do not have enough certainty for flat fees, we offer full scope representation.
 Payment plans are often available based on financial need.

 Limited scope representation means that Endzel Law, LLC’s legal efforts in your matter will be limited only to the work we have agreed to, that is described in the engagement agreement, and has been customized to accomplish your goals in the matter.

 More information about the types of flat fees we offer is below.

-This option is best for cases with a specific goal, for example, obtaining child support or finalizing an uncontested divorce.
+This option is best for simple cases with a specific goal, for example, obtaining child support or finalizing an uncontested divorce.
 We will work within your needs and budget to customize a litigation plan, so you only pay for the help you need.

 The engagement agreement both parties sign will list exactly what services are included for the flat fee.

-Our flat fees generally range from $250 – $3,500 depending on the complexity of the case and the scope of work that needs to be done.
+Our flat fees generally range from $500 – $3,500 to initiate representation depending on the complexity of the case and the scope of work that needs to be done.